How Do I Install a QR Code Library in C#?

 GeneratedBarcode myVerifiedQR = QRCodeWriter.CreateQrCodeWithLogo("https://ironsoftware.com/", qrCodeLogo);

-// Verify if the QR code can be read accurately.
-If not, modify the color to a darker one.
+// Verify the QR code can still be scanned

 if (!myVerifiedQR.Verify())